Does it cost money to take someone to Small Claims?

 Businesses also work hard to keep a client happy, loyal and hopefully become an advocate for the services or products.
 There is just as much hard work and time invested in finding a new client.
 This all has a cost to the business because:

-Credit control gives the impression that it is a dark art surrounded in mystery.
+Credit control gives the impression that it is a dark art surrounded by mystery.
 People think it’s a hard task to undertake; they feel that the person on the other end of the telephone is going to be rude to them or they could ask questions that they simply don’t have the answers.
 However; the biggest fear appears to be the fact that; we can become very uncomfortable asking people for money.
 If a business has provided a product or service they are entitled to receive full recompense for that product or service.

 Credit Control doesn’t have to become a difficult endeavour, once you have momentum, you will become exceptional at credit control.
 Below are some suggestions on how to tackle credit control.